How to Install on Kubernetes

 Steps

-1. Configure environment (ConfigMap)
+1. Configure environment (ConfigMap and Secrets)

 2. Create namespace